nburrus/tuxpaint/docs/is_IS.UTF-8/README.txt

            Click this button and your picture will be printed!

-           On most platforms, you can also hold the [Alt] key (called [Slaufa] on Macs) while clicking the 'Print' button to get a printer dialog.
+           On most platforms, you can also hold the [Alt] key (called [Option] on Macs) while clicking the 'Print' button to get a printer dialog.
 Note that this may not work if you're running Tux Paint in fullscreen mode.
 See below.